SENSEiXENUS/senseixenus.github.io/posts/Windows/Learning-Windows.md

 ### `Powercfg`
   You can use this command with its several extensions to show information about the power state of your PC.

+- `powercfg /energy` to generate a battery health report

 ### Starting a web address

 - use `start <web addr>`